XLabCU/holographic-pyramid/README.md

 Why?
 Why do all this?
 Because we want to explore ways of interacting with cultural heritage data beyond the screen.
 This is just our first experiment.

 NB: code is still developing.
-More functions to be added.
+For starters, I gotta go build a pyramid now and test how this actually looks... and more functions to be added.

 ## Install dependencies: